6 Common Small Business Financing Terms Defined

 Defining Common Small Business Financing Terms:

-These basic terms are what every small business owner needs to know before applying for a loan.
+These basic small business loan terms are what every small business owner needs to know before applying for a loan.
 Understanding these terms will ensure you’ll make the best financing decision for your business.
 If you’re having trouble understanding a concept, ask a loan officer for more information.

 Before applying for additional working capital, you should be as knowledgeable as possible.
-Keep reading to learn more!
+Keep reading the sections below to learn more about common business financing terms!

 Annual Percentage Rate (APR) refers to the interest rate of a loan or line of credit, including the total cost of annual and monthly fees.
 Many business owners confuse a loan’s APR for the interest rate because although these two terms are linked, they aren’t interchangeable.

 The interest rate is almost always lower than the APR.
-Small business financing with a 10% interest rate doesn’t take into account any of the following fees: application, origination, monthly administrative, annual or SBA guaranty.
+Small business financing with a 10% interest rate doesn’t take into account any of the following fees: application, origination, monthly administrative, annual or Small Business Administration (SBA) guaranty.

 Small business loans usually have more fees than individual consumer loans, so the gap between the interest rate and APR is much greater.
 When looking at different financing options, APR is a good way to see which choice will be less expensive in the long run.